MicrosoftDocs/well-architected/well-architected/scalability/design-scale.md

 *Scalability*, an important aspect of performance efficiency, is the ability of a system to resize to handle changing load.
 This article describes the types of scaling, how to plan for growth, and how to use platform autoscaling features to manage load.

 To achieve scalability, consider how your application scales, and implement platform as a service (PaaS) offerings that have built-in scaling operations.
 Azure services that *autoscale* can scale automatically to match demand to workload.
-For example, these services scale out to ensure capacity during workload peaks and return to normal automatically when the peak drops.
+For example, these services automatically scale out to ensure capacity during workload peaks, and return to normal automatically when the load drops.
 For more information about autoscaling, see [Use autoscaling to manage load](#use-autoscaling-to-manage-load).

 ## Understand horizontal and vertical scaling